-(1) Consolidated balance sheets as of March 31, 2019, December 31, 2018 and March 31, 2018 and consolidated statements of comprehensive income for the three months ended March 31, 2019 and 2018 in functional currency
+(1) Consolidated balance sheets as of March 31, 2020, December 31, 2019 and March 31, 2019 and consolidated statements of comprehensive income for the three months ended March 31, 2020 and 2019 in functional currency

 The Company prepares its consolidated financial statements in US Dollars.
-For the purpose of application for listing in the Taipei Exchange in R.O.C., the consolidated financial statements were translated into New Taiwan Dollars in accordance with the accounting policies in Note 4.
+For the purpose of application for listing in the Taipei Exchange in R.O.C., the consolidated financial statements were translated into New Taiwan Dollars in accordance with Note 4.
 Since the functional currency is US Dollars, the supplementary disclosure of consolidated balance sheets and statements of comprehensive income in US Dollars are as follows: